Blog

 3. Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-• "Obtain IP address automatically"
+• "Obtain an IP address automatically"

-• "Obtain DNS server address automatically"
+• "Obtain the DNS server address automatically"

-3. Uninstall and reinstall your network card
+3. Uninstall and reinstall the network adapter

 Steps: